Reinstatement

 Rule 38

-(a) Undergraduate students whose semester (excluding summer session) or cumulative grade point average drops below a 2.0 for the first time must apply for reinstatement to continue their enrollment at Washington State University.
-Students are placed on academic probation after reinstatement.
-Certified majors on academic probation may be decertified by the academic department.
+a.
+Undergraduate students whose semester (excluding winter and summer session) or cumulative grade point average drops below a 2.0 for the first time must apply for reinstatement to continue their enrollment at Washington State University.
+Students are placed on academic notice after being reinstated.
+Academic departments may release students from the major who are on academic notice.
+See rule 53.

-(b) First-time, first-year undergraduate students are recessed from the University after their first term of enrollment if their semester grade point average is below 1.0.
-Individuals are recessed from the university for one full semester (Fall or Spring).
-To reenroll for courses offered through any WSU campus students must apply for reinstatement.
-Recessed individuals may not seek status as a non-degree seeking student.
-Recessed students may enroll in summer session.
+b.
+First-time, first-year undergraduate students are suspended from the University after their first term of enrollment if their semester grade point average is below 1.0.
+Individuals are suspended from the university for one full semester (Fall or Spring).
+To re-enroll for courses offered through any WSU campus students must apply for reinstatement.
+Suspended individuals may not seek status as a non-degree seeking student.
+Suspended individuals may enroll in summer session.

 Rule 39